natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Newport%20News.md

 '''Cons:'''

+* Very large and heavy, hampering the overall mobility and makes the ship easily spotted and targeted by any enemies
 * Extremely fragile against battleships and battlecruisers.
 305 mm and above calibre guns can overmatch the bulkhead and pierce the athwartship armour fairly easily
 * The magazine of her second turret is above waterline
 * Terrible stock SAP shell, forcing the ship to get close to the enemy to deal damage